 Contact the Institutional Biosafety Committee

-The Indiana University Institutional Biosafety Committee Office provides support to all IU campuses.
-Contact the IBC Office at IBC@iu.edu or 812-855-0656.
-You may also schedule an in-person meeting at a campus location convenient to you.
+The Indiana University Research Safety Office provides support to all IU campuses.
+Contact the Research Safety Office at IBC@iu.edu or 812-855-0656.
+You may also schedule a virtual meeting with a member of the Research Safety Office.